Back toFor Youth Page

 Mayor’s Youth Council (MYC)

 Who says your voice doesn’t matter?
 Not us.
-For over 15 years, the Mayor’s Youth Council (MYC) has been bringing young people together to make a change.
+For 25 years, the Mayor’s Youth Council (MYC) has been bringing young people together to make a change.

 The Mayor’s Youth Council is a group of high school students from public and private schools across Nashville and is sponsored by the Mayor’s Office.
 We seek to have one student from every high school in Nashville.
 MYC holds weekly meetings on Mondays at Oasis and meets with the Mayor at least twice a year.